Everyone has heard of HDR (High Dynamic Range) Photography as it has made quite a spectacular entrance into digital photography’s world.

 Combined with the new impressive sensor technology and the increasingly-capable color profiles used in the video, it ends with an outstanding image with excellent color and exposure information.

 HDR Use and Abuse

-Professional and renowned photographers like Trey Ratcliff and HDR groups has led to the increasing popularity of HDR Photography.
-While most of the people use HDR are amateurs and beginners, but the number of pros is also increasing significantly.
-People out there that are now making use of HDR for architectural photography and commercial landscape.
-By making use of a DSLR, it has become cheaper and convenient to deliver outstanding results within no time. =
+Professional and renowned photographers like Trey Ratcliff and HDR groups have led to the increasing popularity of HDR Photography.
+While most people who use HDR are amateurs and beginners, the number of pros increases significantly.